Follow the step by step process or choose what situation that best describes you:

 Admission by Motion application forms can be found here.

 It will take about 75 days for the Board to mail your bar exam results to you.
 Along with your scores will be instructions on where and when your bar admission ceremony will take place.

 You have done it!
 You have passed the Maine bar exam and are now a licensed member of the Maine bar!
 The Maine Bar Association has many resources to help new lawyers get their careers off the ground, whether you wish to open your own practice or join an existing one.
 Their free online research tool, Casemaker, is available to all bar members and can help streamline your legal research.

-If your idea of being a Maine lawyer is to open your own solo practice, you might benefit from reading this article on Americanbar.org that addresses that very issue.
+If your idea of being a Maine lawyer is to open your own solo practice, you might benefit from reading this article on MyShingle.com that addresses that very issue.
 Is joining a larger, more established law firm more to your liking?
-If so, many laws firms are located throughout Maine, including multi-service law firm Bernstein Shur in Augusta; personal injury specialists Peter Thompson & Associates in Falmouth; wrongful death attorneys Skelton, Taintor & Abbott in Lewiston; criminal lawyers the DeGrinney Firm in Portland; and civil litigators Richardson, Whitman, Large & Badger in Bangor.
+If so, many laws firms are located throughout Maine, including multi-service law firm Bernstein Shur in Augusta; personal injury specialists Peter Thompson & Associates in Falmouth/Portland; wrongful death attorneys Skelton, Taintor & Abbott in Auburn; criminal lawyers the DeGrinney Firm in Portland; and civil litigators Richardson, Whitman, Large & Badger in Bangor.

 Nonprofit organizations often hire graduates fresh out of law school.
 Such organizations in Maine include Kennebunk Land Trust, Advocates for Children in Lewiston, Biodiversity Research Institute in Gorham, Allies Inc. in Bangor, and Birth Roots in Portland.